-Chronic Obstructive Pulmonary Disease (COPD) is a disease that occurs when the small airways in the lungs become damaged and narrow.
-People with COPD may find it difficult to breath in and out, which can make even the simplest of daily tasks such as walking up a hill or stairs, a strain.
+Chronic Obstructive Pulmonary Disease (COPD) is a disease that occurs when the small airways in the lungs become damaged and narrow1.
+People with COPD may find it difficult to breathe in and out, which can make even the simplest of tasks such as walking up a hill or stairs a strain1.

-COPD is a term used to describe three conditions.
+The term COPD is used to describe three (3) conditions:

-- Emphysema, in which air gets trapped in the lungs making it very difficult to take in enough air with each breath.
-A key sign is breathlessness.
+- Emphysema: where air gets trapped in the lungs making it difficult to take in enough air with each breath.
+A key sign is breathlessness1

-- Chronic bronchitis, where airways become narrower causing symptoms such as cough with excess mucus production and inflammation.
+- Chronic Bronchitis: where the airways become narrower causing symptoms such as cough with excess mucus production and inflammation1

-- Chronic Asthma, a chronic condition where symptoms are variable and include narrowing and inflammation of the airways.
+- Chronic Asthma: a chronic condition where symptoms are variable and include narrowing and inflammation of the airways1

-There are several causes of COPD.
+There are several possible causes of COPD.
 These include:

-- Smoking- this is the most common cause of COPD.
-Even ex-smokers are at risk, but less so than people who continue to smoke1
+- Smoking- This is the most common cause of COPD.
+Ex-smokers are still at risk, although less so than those who continue to smoke1

-- Substances that irritate the lung – exposure to dust, gas, or fumes, over a long period of time can cause COPD.
+- Substances that irritate the lung- Exposure to dust, gas, or fumes, over a long period of time can cause COPD1

-- Genetics – some people may even inherit the tendency to get COPD, even if they have never smoked or been exposed to irritants through home life or work.
+- Genetics- Some people may inherit the tendency to get COPD, even if they have never smoked or been exposed to irritants through home life or work1

-- Stop smoking: this is the single most important step towards improving lung health
+- Stop smoking- This is the single most important step you can do for your lung health1

 - Work with your doctor and other health professionals

-More information is available from the Lung Foundation Australia however if you have any concerns or questions about your health, speak to your doctor.
+More information is available from the Lung Foundation Australia, however, if you have any questions or concerns about your health, speak to your doctor.

 References: 1.
 Living well with Chronic Obstructive Pulmonary Disease; 2018: 1-13